Economy of Minnesota: Forestry

-Forestry remains an active component of Minnesota’s resource economy, especially in the northern part of the state.
+Forestry remains an active component of Minnesota's resource economy, especially in the northern part of the state.
 The forest products industry includes logging, pulpwood processing, engineered wood production, and paper manufacturing.
 According to the Minnesota Department of Natural Resources, approximately 17 million acres of forest land cover the state, with a mix of public, tribal, and private ownership.

 Minnesota’s timber industry supports both primary manufacturing (such as sawmills and veneer production) and secondary manufacturing (including cabinetry, furniture, and packaging).
 Sustainable forestry practices, including selective harvesting and replanting, are regulated at both the state and federal level.

 Mesabi Metallics

-Mesabi Metallics, a proposed mining and pelletizing facility near Nashwauk, Minnesota, represents the largest private business investment in Minnesota in recent decades.
+Mesabi Metallics, a proposed mining and pelletizing facility near Nashwauk, represents the largest private business investment in Minnesota in recent decades.
 Currently, Mesabi Metallics reports 1.8 billion dollars in private development to the Minnesota Department of Employment and Economic Development.
-The project, located on a former Essar Steel site, has been the subject of prolonged legal and financial disputes but resumed construction in 2024 under new management and reports being on track to begin commercial operation in the first quarter of 2026.
+The project, located on a former Essar Steel site, has been the subject of prolonged legal and financial disputes, but resumed construction in 2024 under new management.
+It reported being on track to begin commercial operation in the first quarter of 2026.

 The facility is designed to produce high-grade taconite pellets for the domestic steel industry, with potential plans for direct-reduced iron (DRI) capabilities.
 When completed, the project is expected to support hundreds of construction jobs and more than 300 permanent positions.
 The site spans over 3,200 acres and includes both a mine and a processing plant.

 State and local officials have emphasized the economic importance of the project for St. Louis County, Itasca County, and the broader Mesabi Iron Range.